Here's everything you'll find in student halls

 What you can and can’t bring

-Everything on this VERY comprehensive list (we love a list) of what to pack for uni - from the essentials to nice-to-haves.
+Everything on this VERY comprehensive list (we love a list).
+It covers everything from the essentials, to the nice-to-haves.

 - Old toasters, kettles, irons – and anything of this kind.
 Best to get new ones that have been PAT-tested (portable-appliance tested) which just means they’re safe.